piotrpolak/spring-boot-playground/README.md

 # Spring Boot Playground

-The demonstration of the [Spring Boot Data Fixtures](https://github.com/piotrpolak/spring-boot-data-fixtures).
+This playground project is intended to be a demonstration of the [Spring Boot Data Fixtures](https://github.com/piotrpolak/spring-boot-data-fixtures) project and additionally be blueprint/reference for the fresh Spring Boot services.

-This project can also be used as a reference for a fresh Spring Boot project (blueprint).
+The project is intended to be developer friendly, highly testable and aligned with the API First principe.
+Individual features are listed below.

 ## Spring boot data fixtures demo